 These are the most frequent topics…

-More about this low-dose testosterone adventure: I wanted to take testosterone long term while ideally, not going through any physical changes.
-I didn’t know whether this would be possible, and I still have yet to find any information about whether it’s possible, specifically.
-I largely feel comfortable with where I’m at in terms of gender presentation and expression.
-But I’d been wondering a lot if certain internal experiences could be better.
+More about this low-dose testosterone adventure: I wanted to know if I could take testosterone long term while not going through any physical changes.
+I couldn’t find any information as to whether this was possible.
+I’d been wondering if certain internal experiences could be better.
 Gradually, I found myself in a place where I realized, I need to try out a few things and see what works for me.

-I got on a micro-dose of Androgel and was completely floored by how well my body seemed to connect with additional testosterone.
+I got on a low-dose of Androgel and was completely floored by how well I felt connected to additional testosterone.
 To me, it feels like it has a whole lot more to do with my mental health than it does with my gender identity, but of course, it’s all intertwined.
 Since then, I have tipped the scale more toward the masculine, but only slightly.
-As of now, I plan to be on testosterone for the rest of my life if possible, while minimizing physical changes.
+As of now, I plan to be on-and-off testosterone for the rest of my life while minimizing physical changes.
 I’m taking testosterone toward androgyny.
 Although, I’m already androgynous, so I hope to be transitioning (outwardly) toward more of that.
 Internal transition is another story; that’s where this blog comes in!